birslip/Blood-Vessel/README.md

 Blood-Vessel
 ============

 A small rythm game created during the Global Game Jam 2013 in London.
+This game has been made in less than 48 hours, and almost nothing (code-wise and art-wise) has been touched since.
+So this project is provided as it is and could of course contain bugs or inconstitencies.

 Technologies
 ============